You know prayer could be so much more -- but there are those distractions.

 A. Yes.
 If you look at the URL for the page you'll see that I have HTTPS encryption, and in some browsers you'll see a little padlock symbol by the URL to show it is safe.

 Q. Can I pay with PayPal?
+A credit card?

 Q. Will I get a receipt?

 A. Yes.
 It will come by email immediately after you register.
-Some have found this receipt got stuck in their junk mail folder or spam filter, so you may need to look for it.
+Some have found this receipt got stuck in their junk mail folder or spam filters, so you may need to look for it.

 Q. Will signing up for this class put me on your mailing list?